By Tim Rogers, Student Engagement Coordinator and Co-Creator of Sound in Sculpture

 As composers, we sometimes perform our own work or produce a recording, but often the written score is the main method for how music is relayed.
 As such, each performer is free to interpret the basic elements on the page in order to produce a musical performance.
 This interplay over time and space, in recreating art based on instructions, really resonated with me for what we are trying to do this year with Sound in Sculpture.
 For me, LeWitt's methods (which are also referenced by artist Casey Reas, seen this year in A Mathematical Theory of Communication), directly parallel the process of writing and performing music, adding even more rich creative conversation for this performance.

 Seeing how the Butler School of Music composers interpret and respond to the art, and hearing the fantastic performers bring these new works to life is always an immense pleasure.
-I hope you can join us.
+I look forward to continuing this wonderful tradition for many years to come.